 A Less Typical Psoriatic Arthritis Presentation

-Around 70 percent of people with psoriatic arthritis develop psoriasis first; the other 30 percent of the time, the arthritis and skin symptoms occur at the same time, people have psoriasis but don’t realize it, or the psoriasis may develop later on.
-Some people can develop psoriatic arthritis without having psoriasis.
+While around 70 percent of people with psoriatic arthritis develop psoriasis first; the other 30 percent of the time, the arthritis and skin symptoms occur at the same time, or people have psoriasis but don’t realize it.

 In Frances’s case, her psoriasis symptoms were so mild that she wasn’t really treating them.
 She would get some rough patches of skin on her elbows and knees and sometimes flare-ups on her scalp.
 But she used topical treatments from her dermatologist and never really thought of herself as a “psoriasis patient.”